GeoffCox/sterling-svelte/src/routes/(app)/topics/changelog/+page.md

 # Changelog

+## 1.0.6

+- Fix: Vertical Tab justification defaulted to flex-end and should be flex-start.
+- Fix: List home/end keys weren't working because of introduction of intermediate container element to properly scroll.
+Updated query selectors for first and last list items.
+- Fix: List arrow keys weren't working when selectedValue set to empty string.
+Updated conditionals in key handler.
+- Fix: Dialog footer justified footer content as flex-end in default styles which is too opinionated.
+Removed flex styling from footer.
+- Fix: Label text had unnecessary padding.
+Removed the padding.

 ## 1.0.5

-- Fix: Radio and Switch top-level dis missing checked class.
+- Fix: Radio and Switch top-level dismissing checked class.
 Prevented styling above the input.
 - Fix: Checkbox, Input,Radio, and Switch top-level divs need using-keyboard class.
 This allows for focus-within applied like focus-visible when the intrinsic input is focused.
 - Fix: Removed Tab content text aligment in vertical layout.
 No longer needed.